hyperledger-gerrit-archive/fabric-sdk-go/README.md

 You need:

 - A working fabric and fabric-ca set up.
-It is recommended that you use the docker-compose file provided in `test/fixtures`.
-It is also recommended that you use the default .env settings provided in `test/fixtures`.
+It is recommended that you use the docker-compose file provided in `test/fixtures/dockerenv`.
+It is also recommended that you use the default .env settings provided in `test/fixtures/dockerenv`.
 See steps below.
 - Customized settings in the `test/fixtures/config/config_test.yaml` in case your Hyperledger Fabric network is not running on `localhost` or is using different ports.

+#### Enable local hostnames

+You will need to set the following hosts to 127.0.0.1 (typically in /etc/hosts): ca_peerOrg1 ca_peerOrg2 peer0.org1.example.com peer1.org1.example.com peer0.org2.example.com peer1.org2.example.com orderer.example.com

 #### Testing with Fabric Images at Docker Hub